Please click on the link below to read the latest advice from the Department of Education about cyber-bullying.

 and many more ‘How to Guides’.
 Well worth a read!

-At Mersey Park we take Cyberbullying and eSafety very seriously.
-This is the information we have given to all KS2 parents in order to try to spread awareness of how important this issue is and how parents/carers at home can support us in this area of technology.
+At Mersey Park we take Cyberbullying and e-Safety very seriously.
+This information we give to parents in order to try to spread awareness of how important this issue is and how parents/carers at home can support us in this area of technology.
 E-Safety Information for Parents.

 If you would like some advice on what to do if your child sees something upsetting online then please click here.